Healing Guide (The War Within 11.0.2)

 Naturally, the deeper the understanding you have of your class, the better your performance will be.
 This sort of coverage is beyond the scope of this article.
 There are, however, various aspects of playing a healer in a raid environment that are not related to class or specialization but rather to the healing role in general.

 We have done a great deal of talking about all sorts of aspects which prepare you for healing.
-Now it is time to actually look what how you should heal, who you should (and should not!) heal, and what you should avoid doing.
+Now it is time to actually look at how you should heal, who you should (and should not!) heal, and what you should avoid doing.

 How to Heal?